AntonioPMartinho/brianai/README.md

 ### Prerequisites

-The first thing you will need is to have python installed on your machine. https://www.python.org/downloads/ Check the current version of python on your machine by using:
+The first thing you will need is to have python installed on your machine. https://www.python.org/downloads/ <br>
+Check the current version of python on your machine by using:
 *
   ```sh